Terrace Theatre (Minnesota): Demolition

 The Preservation Alliance of Minnesota, serving as the fiscal sponsor for the citizens group that filed the suit, noted that "bond requirements are not unusual in preservation lawsuits, but the largest we had heard of was around $150,000. $6.3 million is excessive, and unprecedented.
 And it flies directly in the face of the Minnesota Environmental Rights Act, which states that ANY CITIZEN can file a lawsuit in defense of endangered resources."
 On September 29, the Minnesota Court of Appeals denied a request for a reduction of the amounts of the two bonds.
 Demolition then resumed on October 1, the day after the deadline for bond payment passed.

 The reinforced concrete and steel frame structure withstood more than a month of demolition work.
 In December 2016, the landmark TERRACE letters that stood atop the tower for 65 years and the iconic "sputnik" chandeliers from the lobby were transferred to the Robbinsdale Historical Society.
 The letters were damaged during demolition and most of the bulbs from the chandeliers were broken.

 Before demolition several groups of professional explorers found their way in and posted footage of their exploration on YouTube.

-Robbinsdale Historical Society and the Terrace Legacy Project are keeping the theater's memory alive.
-In August 2019, the group exhibited damaged items saved from the demolition, including the chandeliers and two restored marquee letters, along with photographs and other memorabilia from the theater.
+In August 2019, the Robbinsdale Historical Society and the Terrace Legacy Project exhibited damaged items recovered from the demolition, including the chandeliers, two restored marquee letters, photographs, and other memorabilia.

 The Terrace Legacy Project plans to continue restoring and exhibiting artifacts as funds allow, so that people can still experience what was once "America's Finest Theatre."